pchupilko/cloud-computing-and-software-development-classes-2025/README.md

 # Cloud Computing & Software Development

-Source code of an application developed during a cloud computing &amp software development course
+Source code of an application developed during a cloud computing & software development course

 this application is [insert text here later cuz i can't be bothered rn]